samatt/hunter-workshop/1-systemResearch.md

 In your chosen system...

+What is the goal the system?  (the goal they are advertising to the user.
+Vs. the business model, how does the system make money?).
 How is data collected?
 By who?
 Where is it stored?
 Do you have access to it?